JoviMetzger/42Project-Minishell/README.md

 ```

 ### **Valgrind:**
-It will automatically check for leaks after each command, alerting you if one is found.
-Upon exiting, it will provide a summary of all the information. <br>
+It will automatically check for leaks after each command, alerting you if one is found. <br> Upon exiting, it will provide a summary of all the information. <br>
-**Execute**
+**Execute:**
 ```bash
 $ make && valgrind --leak-check=full ./minishell
 minishell ➡️